top of page

 Challenge: Limited awareness and understanding of interconnected systems, processes and technologies

 Limited awareness and understanding of digital technologies can hinder their adoption.
 Employees may face challenges in adapting to a wide range of digital tools and technologies, each with its own interface and functionalities.
-Investing in comprehensive training programs is essential to empower the workforce with the technical knowledge and information management competencies (read more about competencies) required to navigate the digital tools effectively.
+Investing in comprehensive training programs is essential to empower the workforce with the technical knowledge and information management competencies (For more insights on this topic, check out my article on information management skills accroding to ISO 19650) required to navigate the digital tools effectively.
 Poorly integrated technologies can lead to inefficiencies and disruptions in workflows.

 • Provide educational resources and workshops to enhance understanding & showcase practical advantages of digital techologies.
 From project managers to on-site workers, everyone needs to acquire a certain level of digital literacy.
 Upskilling the workforce enhances productivity & fosters confidence in utilizing advanced solutions.
 Invest in robust training programs, including BIM & informational management skills development.
-ISO 19650 provides a comprehensive framework for managing info in BIM (read more about the strategic role of ISO 19650).
+ISO 19650 provides a comprehensive framework for managing info in BIM (For more insights on this topic, check out my article on (the strategic role of international standards in BIM: An introduction to ISO 19650 standards).
 Effective information management supports data-driven decision making & risk management down the supply chain.

 3